 Two weeks later, we walked to the next village, found the Recreational Center, and asked for Chris.
 What we didn’t know that day was what a remarkable teacher our kids had found in Salir do Porto, Portugal, population 797, almost 7,000 miles as the crow flies from setting the intention to learn Aikido.

 Our old parenting patterns kicked in after the first class.
 Our kids had no experience and we didn’t want to slow the class down because of our presence.
 We didn’t know how much the classes would cost, or how much we could commit to because of our travel schedule.
-We didn’t have proper uniforms or any idea how to find them in a foreign country.
+We didn’t have proper uniforms or any idea of how to find them in a foreign country.
 We decided that we would talk to Chris and his wife Cal, before the next class, and that conversation changed our view of the world, as any powerful teacher is capable of doing.

 We rattled off our questions and concerns.
 Chris and Cal listened patiently and then shared: